Many things aren’t the way they used to be and yet some things are as they have always been. So it is with teens and purity.

 It is almost expected that teenagers and young adults will choose impurity over purity.
 And the opportunities to do so have seemingly increased.
 We should think seriously about this challenge facing our children.
 Yet, things are just as they have always been.
 Driven by sinful desires, we are tempted to and often choose the temporary, fleeting pleasures of lust over the eternal, satisfying delight in the Lord.
 We should not shrink back in fear or sit still in ignorance.

-1. Frame the call to purity in the broader call to sanctification.
+1. Frame the call to purity for teens and purity in the broader call to sanctification.

 The ultimate desire of a parent should be that their child would treasure Christ above everything else.
 If we place abstinence or any other good pursuit as their ultimate priority, we will misdirect students from what matters most and what ultimately leads to a pure life in “the long run.”